Entropic Dynamics approach to Relational Quantum Mechanics: Introduction

 With Quantum Mechanics (QM), however, new problems arise.
 In its standard Copenhagen interpretation QM is manifestly non-relational.
 It lives in Newton's absolute space and time, or at best, in Minkowski's absolute space-time, and its particles do not have definite positions much less definite relative distances.
 But then the interpretations of QM have always been a source of controversy and many have been proposed.
 One approach inspired by Barbour and Bertotti is due to Gryb \cite{Gryb 2009}.
 Another relevant example, Rovelli's relational interpretation, is tailored to formulating a background-independent quantum theory of gravity \cite{Rovelli 1996}{}\cite{Rovelli 2009}.
 We shall follow a different path.
+First, however, we must clarify a potential of confusion between this line of research and the different line of research by the same name pursued by Rovelli and collaborators (see \cite{Rovelli 1996}\cite{Rovelli 2021}).
+As we pointed out above we use the term `relational' in a sense that can be traced historically in the 18th century back to Newton and Leibniz and the Leibniz-Clarke correspondence.
+In later times, it can be traced through Mach, Einstein, and finally to the modern Barbour-Bertotti version.
+Our contribution is to provide a quantum version of this historical evolution.
+It is this history that extends through several centuries that justifies our use of the name `Relational Quantum Mechanics' as appropriate.
+The name has also been adopted by Rovelli and collaborators in the very different context of quantum measurement and of correlations among observables.
+Their line of research has little to do with the subject of this paper.

+Our goal here is to formulate a non-relativistic relational QM within the framework of Entropic Dynamics (ED) \cite{Caticha 2019}\cite{Caticha 2021}.
+Entropic Dynamics is a subject within the subfield of theoretical physics that is currently called Foundations of Physics.
+Its goal is to derive or \textquotedblleft reconstruct\textquotedblright\ the standard formalism of QM and to resolve the longstanding conceptual problems (wave-particle duality, the measurement problem, the ontic vs. the epistemic interpretation of the wave function, wave function collapse, etc.) that have plagued QM since its origin.